Where to See Whirling Dervish Dance in Istanbul & Is It Worth It?

 Hodjapasha Entrance – Istanbul, Whirling Dervish Experience, Copyright © Cooltourismical.com

-The nearest whirling dervish experience to my hotel in Sultanahmet area was the live show (and exhibition) at Hodjapasha Cultural Center.
+The nearest whirling dervish experience to my accommodation, one of the hotels in Sultanahmet area, was the live show (and exhibition) at Hodjapasha Cultural Center.
 So, I could say that it was my main criteria of selecting the activity.
 Of course, along with its historical setting.
 As an architect, I really think that an amazing space greatly contributes in beautifully shaping a cultural performance.
 And Hodjapasha seemed to deliver that epic atmosphere I was looking for.

 🎟️Buying the Dervish Show Tickets